What you will learn in this article:

 2. Memory Foam (viscoelastic) / Polyurethane Foam

-Tempur-Pedic is the leading brand of memory foam mattress.
+Tempur-pedic is the leading brand of memory foam mattress.
 This type of material was originally developed by NASA in the 1970s to help protect airline pilots and passengers in case of a crash.
 The “viscoelastic” comes from the material being both viscous and elastic under stress (pressure).
-It’s known for its ability to give you a “customized” feel like this type of foam response to the pressure and heat of your body to give you the feeling of being surrounded by softness.
+It’s known for its ability to give you a “customized” feel as this type of foam responds to the pressure and heat of your body to give you the feeling of being surrounded by softness.
 The main components of a memory foam mattress are its polyurethane memory foam top layer and then the polyurethane foam core.

 Pros: Memory foam conforms to your body, making for a very comfortable mattress surface.
 It’s highly supportive to the spine and evenly distributes weight.
 Because it excels at preventing motion transfer, it’s great for couples and light sleepers.
 Because it’s foam, it can easily be packaged and shipped, so you can try it out for a month and easily send it back if it doesn’t suit.

 Cons: Memory foam is a polyurethane foam and while polyurethane is a man-made, petrochemical-derived product, its hazards are dependent on interactions with other chemicals.
-While polyurethane itself is non-off-gassing, memory foam has chemical additives that make the foam more flexible but also cause it to release all kinds of hazardous chemicals, such as methylene chloride, methyl chloroform, formaldehyde, and other volatile organic compounds (VOCs).
+While polyurethane itself is non off-gassing, memory foam has chemical additives that make the foam more flexible but also cause it to release all kinds of hazardous chemicals, such as methylene chloride, methyl chloroform, formaldehyde, and other volatile organic compounds (VOCs).
 Methylene chloride makes up 98 percent of the off-gassed chemicals and is toxic to the nervous system and multiple organs.

 3. Natural Memory Foam (Usually a scam)

 Brands of so-called natural memory foam mattresses include Keetsa and Loom & Leaf/Saatva.
 There is nothing natural about this type of memory foam and it is known for off-gassing of fumes that can last for days.
 It is still a petroleum-based material, but to make it natural, a company will replace 2-15% of the petro-based foam with soy oil or cedar oil.
 Clearly, this does not remove the hazards of the petroleum foam and does not make it “natural” by any means.
-However, Essentia mattresses out of Canada seem to be a truly natural memory foam over a latex core.
-(See pros and cons of a latex-based mattress below).

 Pros: Same as regular memory foam: It conforms to your body, making for a very comfortable mattress surface.
 It’s highly supportive to the spine and evenly distributes weight.
 Because it excels at preventing motion transfer, it’s great for couples and light-sleepers.
 Because it’s foam, it can easily be packaged and shipped.
 Additionally, if it’s encased in organic cotton or if it uses wool as a flame barrier to make it a more natural option, it could potentially off-gas fewer chemicals than a fully conventional version.